frenchie04-dev/GUTHUB_NAE/README.md

 # GUTHUB_NAE
-@TOBEZDEV,FIX ME PLS, this may or may not be the bane of his exsitance this wonderfull creastion of cod emay be the cause of death
+@TOBEZDEV, FIX ME PLS, this may or may not be the bane of his existence this wonderful creation of code may be the cause of death